 - Command Execution: Once connected, the attacker gains control of the target system, executing commands remotely.

-Because the connection originates from the victim’s network, reverse shell traffic often mimics legitimate communication, making it challenging to detect.
+Because the connection originates from the victim’s network, this traffic often mimics legitimate communication, making it challenging to detect.
 Tools such as a block reverse shells batch script can assist in identifying suspicious activity, but more advanced defenses are required to ensure complete protection.
-For further details, refer to the OWASP Reverse Shell Overview.
+For further details, refer to the OWASP Overview. on reverse shell.

 Why Are Reverse Shells Dangerous? #